LaineZ/st7735-lcd-doublebuffering/README.md

 # st7735-lcd-doublebuffering

 This is a library for LCD TFT Displays ST7735 with double buffering, uses ``alloc`` for buffers allocations.
 Designed for powerful MCU's like ESP32
 This library only works with [embedded_graphics](https://github.com/embedded-graphics/embedded-graphics).
+Based on [st7735-lcd-rs](https://github.com/sajattack/st7735-lcd-rs)

 # Features
 * Double Buffering: Smooth updates without screen flicker, ensuring high-quality display performance.